The hyperlink representation of entanglement and the inclusion-exclusion principle: Conclusions and further work

 Finally, we have explored numerically the physical properties of the EHLs.
 For a local system, we show that the EHLs provide relevant information regarding the multipartite entanglement of the block.
 Indeed, the EHL becomes zero whenever it crosses a factorized partition, but continuity ensures that it will still take a small absolute value when the block is nearly factorized.
 Also, the value of an EHL is negatively correlated with its EE, due to entanglement monogamy.

 EHLs are expensive to evaluate, since they require knowledge of the EE of all possible partitions.
 Yet, going beyond our current work, they may provide invaluable insight into the geometrical structure of entanglement of pure and mixed states.
 For example, they may point toward a more precise formulation of a genuinely quantum geometry, transcending the area-law framework implied by the EL representation.
+Additionally, recent efforts to represent quantum states using quantum circuits have highlighted the importance of identifying the minimal resources required for state preparation \cite{Zhang.22}.
+Since higher-order hyperlinks directly capture genuine many-body correlations, they may also provide useful insight into the complexity of constructing a quantum state, for example by estimating the minimum number of multi-qubit gates needed for its preparation.
+We plan to explore this direction in future work.

 \onecolumngrid